boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

 # Misc {#misc}

-This document requests IANA to update the following entries by updating the description in the IANA IPFIX registry {{IANA-IPFIX}}.
+This document requests IANA to update the description of the following entries in {{IANA-IPFIX}}.

 ## collectionTimeMilliseconds